 4. “Someone Told Me I’m Too Young to Have a Good Chance of Being Approved for Disability.
 Is This True?”

 As someone ages, the possibility of him or her becoming disabled generally increases.
 This is because many of the common impairments that cause people to become disabled are degenerative, meaning they get worse as people as age.
 Autoimmune disorders are different.
 They can strike people at any age and progress rapidly to the point at which someone becomes unable to work.
 Often—especially at the earliest stages—adjudicators do not appreciate this difference and can be inclined to look less favorably on a claim filed by a younger person.
-A Keller & Keller attorney can present your case in a way designed to make the judge appreciate the difference between a degenerative and an autoimmune condition and understand why you should be considered disabled.
+Our Social Security attorneys can present your case in a way designed to make the judge appreciate the difference between a degenerative and an autoimmune condition and understand why you should be considered disabled.

 5. “My Autoimmune Disorder Has Left Me Unable to Work.
 What Should I Do?”